 • congenital sucrase/isomaltase deficiency.

-At hypersensitivity child to the components of the drug or if the duration of the therapeutic course is significantly exceeded, the risk of such negative effects, how:
+At hypersensitivity child to the components of the medication or if the duration of the therapeutic course is significantly exceeded, the risk of such negative effects, How:

-• allergic manifestations (rash, urticaria, itching on the skin, Quincke's edema);
+• allergic manifestations (rash, urticaria, itching of the skin, Quincke's edema);

 • dyspeptic disorders (vomiting, diarrhea, heartburn).

-In addition, the sweetish taste of the syrup can lead to the fact that a curious baby will take the medicine without permission, significantly exceeding the allowable dose.
-A sign of an overdose is nausea, which is treated symptomatically (for example, with an enterosorbent).
+In addition, the sweetish taste of the syrup can lead to a curious baby taking the medicine without permission, significantly exceeding the permissible dose.
+A sign of an overdose is nausea, which is treated symptomatically (for example, with enterosorbent).

-When side effects and symptoms of an overdose, it is imperative to stop taking the medication, give the baby an antihistamine or a means to reduce acidity gastric juice and seek medical attention.
+When side effects and symptoms of overdose, you should definitely stop taking the medication, give your baby an antihistamine or an acid reducer gastric juice and seek medical help.

 Analogues of Pertussin for children

 The combination of active and auxiliary components in this medicine is unique, therefore there are no drugs identical to Pertussin on the pharmaceutical market.
-The pediatrician can prescribe to the child medications similar in effect, which are aimed at thinning and removing sputum.
+The pediatrician can prescribe medications for the child with similar effects that are aimed at liquefying and removing mucus.

-Name Dosage forms Active substances Indications Contraindications From what age is allowed Price
+Name Dosage forms Active substances Indications Contraindications At what age is it allowed?
+Price

 • syrup;